Guide to updating your Egypt tourist visa. Last updated: November 2023.

-Egyptian tourist visas are now updated at the Egypt’s Passport and Immigration Administration.
+Egyptian tourist visas are updated at Egypt’s Passport and Immigration Administration.
 Do not go to the Mogamma (a building you may find referenced in some older guides).

 The newer, updated space has an improved experience.
 However, things changed quickly with the events of 2020, and the flow has been updated a few times since the end of the pandemic.